 The Swahili economy

 The Swahili coastal cities were earning most of their wealth from continental trade with the rest of Africa and international trade with the East, East Asia, and even with the Blacks from Australia as we know today.
 The abundant riches extracted from southern African mines (gold, tin) were partly exported from the Swahili coasts.
 A testimony tells us that a king used to kill 700 elephants each year to get ivory, which was also partially exported.
 Animal skins, iron tools and agricultural products were also sold through the ports.

 Cabotage and deep-sea fishing were practiced.
 Leopard and jackal hunt was done and hypnosis techniques to make cats harmless have been reported.
 Although pottery was locally made, earthenware from Iran and China were imported and precious Asian fabrics were also appreciated.

 Originally, the currency, like everywhere in Africa, was made from shellfish.
 From the thirteenth century, kings – especially in Kilwa – began to issue their currency in bronze and silver.
 The abundance of gold was in such a way that it was considered less valuable than the other two.
-All this intense activity generated considerable wealth and a class of rich traders who influenced the royal power, each one of them inventing for themselves Arab origins to maintain or gain influence.
+All this intense activity generated considerable wealth and a class of rich traders who influenced the royal power, each one of them inventing or exaggerating for themselves Arab origins to maintain or gain influence.

 The Swahili navigation

 The coastal Bantu people had boats of various sizes and functions; from the Mtumbi, which was a canoe carved with an ax in a tree trunk, to the Mtepe, a large ship that sailed in the Indian Ocean.
 The Portuguese, who arrived in the region in the 16th century, described the ports as congested by sometimes huge ships.